-Day 6: HREC, Ranikhet, Almora.
+Day 6: Overnight in Almora

-- Visit to HREC, Ranikhet, Almora. - Training on flowers and fruits cultivation and their commercial aspects for near future. - Visit to HREC farms for practical exposure. - Overnight Almora.
+- Visit to HREC, Ranikhet, Almora. - Training on flowers and fruits cultivation and their commercial aspects for the near future. - Visit to HREC farms for practical exposure. - Overnight in Almora.

-Day 7: Vegetable Research and Extension Centre, Gagar, Nainital.
+Day 7: Vegetable Research and Extension Centre, Gagar, Nainital